PrincetonUniversity/intro_debugging/pre_workshop.md

 ### Mac

-Instal XQuartz on your laptop.
+Install XQuartz on your laptop.
 If you already have it installed then make sure that you have the latest version by opening XQuartz and choosing "XQuartz" in the menu then "Check for X11 Updates ...".

 With XQuartz running, run the following commands in a terminal (/Applications/Utilities/Terminal):